 The Company is party to a \$75.0 million secured revolving funding facility with City National Bank (the "CNB Facility").
 The Company is permitted to borrow funds under the CNB Facility to finance investments and for other working capital and general corporate needs.
-In March 2022, the Company exercised a 12-month extension option on the CNB Facility to extend the maturity date to March 10, 2023.
-Since November 12, 2021, advances under the CNB Facility accrue interest at a per annum rate equal to the sum of, at the Company's option, either (a) SOFR (with a 0.35% floor) plus 2.65% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 0.50%, or Daily Simple SOFR plus 1.00%) plus 1.00%; provided that in no event shall the interest rate be less than 2.65%.
-Prior to November 12, 2021, the interest rate on advances was a per annum rate equal to the sum of, at the Company's option, either (a) LIBOR for a one, two, three, six or, if available to all lenders, 12-month interest period plus 2.65% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 0.50%, or one-month LIBOR plus 1.00%) plus 1.00%.
+In February 2023, the Company exercised a 12-month extension option on the CNB Facility to extend the maturity date to March 11, 2024.
+Advances under the CNB Facility accrue interest at a per annum rate equal to the sum of, at the Company's option, either (a) SOFR (with a 0.35% floor) plus 2.65% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 0.50%, or Daily Simple SOFR plus 1.00%) plus 1.00%; provided that in no event shall the interest rate be less than 2.65%.
 Unless at least 75% of the CNB Facility is used on average, unused commitments under the CNB Facility accrue non-utilization fees at the rate of 0.375% per annum.
-For the three and nine months ended September 30, 2022, the Company incurred a non-utilization fee of \$72 thousand, respectively.
-For the three and nine months ended September 30, 2021, the Company incurred a non-utilization fee of \$28 thousand and \$96 thousand, respectively.
+For both the three months ended March 31, 2023 and 2022, the Company incurred a non-utilization fee of \$70 thousand.
 The non-utilization fee is included within interest expense in the Company's consolidated statements of operations.